cloudflare/cloudflare-docs/content/fundamentals/get-started/origin-health/enterprise.md

   - To encrypt all traffic between Cloudflare and your server, [choose Strict (SSL-Only Origin Pull)](/ssl/origin-configuration/ssl-modes/#strict-ssl-only-origin-pull) SSL/TLS mode (requires server configuration)
   - To validate requests are coming from the Cloudflare network, [set up authenticated origin pulls](/ssl/origin-configuration/authenticated-origin-pull/).
 - **Prevent external connections**:
-  - **Firewall** (moderately secure): Set up a firewall rule at your origin server that only allows traffic from [Cloudflare IP addresses](https://www.cloudflare.com/ips/).
+  - **Origin Server** (moderately secure): Configure your origin server to [only allow traffic from Cloudflare IP addresses](/fundamentals/get-started/basic-tasks/allow-cloudflare-ip-addresses/#configure-origin-server).
   - **Cloudflare Tunnel** (very secure): To encrypt all traffic and prevent any inbound connections to your origin, [set up a Cloudflare Tunnel](/cloudflare-one/connections/connect-apps/).

 ## Monitor origin health